developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 Allows the configuration of Code Id and decode feedback options.

-* Code ID Type - A Code ID character identifies the code type of a scanned bar code.
+* **Code ID Type -** A Code ID character identifies the code type of a scanned bar code.
 This is useful when the reader is decoding more than one code type.
 Select a code ID character to insert between the prefix and the decoded symbol.
 	* Code ID Type None - No prefix (default).
 	* Code ID Type Aim - A standards based three character prefix.
 	* Code ID Type Symbol - A Symbol defined single character prefix.

 **Not: Not all ringtones are fully supported as decode tones**.
 Ringtones of longer length may be truncated when used as a decode tone.
 The recommendation is to test the selected tone for operation before deployment to a customer site.

-* Volume Type
+* **Volume Type -**
 	* Ringer
 	* Music and Media
 	* Alarms
 	* Notification

-* Decode Audio Feedback - Select an audio tone to sound upon a good decode.
+* **Decode Audio Feedback -** Select an audio tone to sound upon a good decode.
 	* The audio tones stored as Application’s private data (i.e. cache, asset) should not be specified for this field to avoid access violation.
 Therefore any audio tones meant for this purpose must be stored under shared public directories (Music/ , Ringtones/) or shared “external storage”.

-* Decode Haptic Feedback - Enable the MC40 to vibrate upon a good decode.
+* **Decode Haptic Feedback -** Enable the MC40 to vibrate upon a good decode.

-* BT Disconnect On Exit - Enable/Disable Bluetooth disconnect on exit.
+* **BT Disconnect On Exit -** Enable/Disable Bluetooth disconnect on exit.

-* Connection Idle Time - If a bluetooth scanner associated application is opened, Bluetooth scanner will be automatically disconnected after this Connection Time duration of inactivity.
+* **Connection Idle Time -** If a bluetooth scanner associated application is opened, Bluetooth scanner will be automatically disconnected after this Connection Time duration of inactivity.
 From 60 to 1800, Steps of 5.
 Eg: 60, 65, 70, 75...

-* Decode Feedback LED Timer - Time for which Good Decode LED Notification Runs
+* **Decode Feedback LED Timer -** Time for which Good Decode LED Notification Runs

-* Display BT Address Barcode - If this value is set to true, the Bluetooth Pairing Utility Application will be opened when the enable method is called
+* **Display BT Address Barcode -** If this value is set to true, the Bluetooth Pairing Utility Application will be opened when the enable method is called

-* Decoding LED Notification - Time for which Good Decode LED Notification Runs
+* **Decoding LED Notification -** Time for which Good Decode LED Notification Runs

-* Engine Decode LED - Controls Engines' decode LED behavior
+* **Engine Decode LED -** Controls Engines' decode LED behavior
 	* Disabled
 	* Off on power down
 	* Power down only after LED off